Dean Webb: 1950s

-Not being satisfied with his career as a blacksmith, Dean Webb entered a competition that bandleader Eric Winstone had organized.
+Not being satisfied with his career as a blacksmith, Webb entered a competition that bandleader Eric Winstone had organised.
 He won the competition.
 After that Webb formed a rock band with local musicians and they gigged around the clubs and dances in the Reading area.

 Webb would then join the Kirchin band.
 His entry into the band came about as a result of his going to see Rory Blackwell who was an acquaintance of his.
 Blackwell was the vocalist with the band.
-After the show had finished Blackwell informed him he was leaving to pursue a solo career.
-It was on Blackwell's recommendation and telling them that Dean was a good beat singer that he got the job.
-Dean joined them in December 1957 and stayed for a year.
+After the show had finished, Blackwell informed him he was leaving to pursue a solo career.
+It was on Blackwell's recommendation and telling them that Webb was a good beat singer that he got the job.
+Webb joined them in December 1957 and stayed for a year.

-Having left the Kirchin band, He returned to Reading with aspirations of being an actor.
-He headed towards London.
-He got his first job as a dishwasher at The 2i's Coffee Bar in Soho.
+Having left the Kirchin band, he returned to Reading with aspirations of being an actor.
+Webb headed towards London, and got his first job as a dishwasher at The 2i's Coffee Bar in Soho.
 Between the jobs he would go to club room to perform a few songs.
-It was there he was spotted by an agent who took him along to a Jack Good "Oh Boy rehearsal.
+It was there he was spotted by an agent who took him along to a Jack Good Oh Boy! rehearsal.
 He made two appearances on the show Oh Boy!; one of these performances (from 4th April 1959) survives in the BBC Archives.

-According to John Castle of the music trade magazine, Record Mail (May, 1959), Webb talked about his time with the Basil Kirchin Band and how he gained a great deal of experience during the year he stayed with the outfit.
+According to John Castle of the music trade magazine, Record Mail (in May 1959), Webb talked about his time with the Basil Kirchin Band and how he gained a great deal of experience during the year he stayed with the outfit.